simp/pupmod-simp-simp_gitlab/README.md

 `gitlab-ee` package is installed.
 Be sure that the `$::simp_gitlab::edition` parameter is set to the correct edition.

+### Upgrade to 0.3.0

+Upgrading from simp_gitlab 0.2.0 to 0.3.0 requires you to copy the authorized key file from /etc/ssh/local_key/git to /var/opt/gitlab/.ssh/authorized_keys.
+Alternately you can re-add your deployment keys in the gitlab interface.
+See the CHANGELOG entries for version 0.3.0 for more details.

 ### Beginning with simp_gitlab

 The most basic GitLab usage within a SIMP-managed infrastructure where all